Aggressive Marketing and Scare Tactics! How to Do It the Lottery Way?

 Aggressive Cold Calling

 No one likes being called at 8 am with a call from a telemarketer.
 Most people ignore these calls, but when you receive a call day after day from the same number, it wears you down.
 One of the most important things that you can do is put your phone number (and cell phone number) on the Do Not Call list.
 When you are this list, the harassing phone calls should dwindle to nothing; however, some companies will switch gears start calling from an unlisted number.
 It is sneaky and underhanded, yes, we know.

 If this starts, unfortunately, you may have to start screening your calls.
 It is not something anyone should have to do, but until they take you out of their call rotation, it is a necessity.

-Some people who have encountered these sorts of problems have gone so far as changing their phone number and cancelling their credit cards.
+Some people who have encountered these sorts of problems have gone so far as changing their phone number and canceling their credit cards.
 The easiest way to even prevent having to do any of this is by reading the ToS thoroughly on the lottery website before signing up for anything.
 Do some research on the agent, by reading reviews written by people who have used the site.
-Visit LottoExposed’s Forums.
-After you’ve been well informed should you consider the agent.
+After you’ve been well informed should you consider the agent or not.

 You May Like: